Donald Constable

 Donald Constable (born March 1, 1989) is an American former professional golfer who has regained his amateur status.

 Previous amateur career

 Constable played two years for the Texas Longhorns and two years for the Minnesota Golden Gophers.

 He won the 2010 North and South Amateur.
 He was also the Minnesota high school and Minnesota Amateur champion.

 Professional career

-Constable qualified for the 2013 PGA Tour, making his way though all rounds of qualifying school.
+Constable qualified for the 2013 PGA Tour, making his way through all rounds of qualifying school.
 On the PGA Tour, he failed in make the cut in all 16 events he played in 2013.
 He later played on the Web.com Tour and PGA Tour Canada.

 In 2014, he won the Waterloo Open Golf Classic.

 Return to amateur status

 After a seven year professional career, Constable regained his amateur status in May 2021.